open-craft/edx-name-affirmation/docs/decisions/0002-name-affirmation-plugin.rst

 **edx-platform app**

 - Create a new application directly in `edx-platform`.
-- This is the easiest option, but doesn't fit our purposes in order to decouple the code from platform.
+- This is the easiest option, but couples the code to platform.

 **Django plugin**